Skip to main content

 What this means in practice:

-• Working directory is managed by the daemon and stays consistent across all commands within a single job.
-You do not need to cd into the project directory, unless commands should be executed in a nested directory in the project.
+• Working directory - The daemon manages the working directory and keeps it consistent across all commands within a single job.
+You don’t need to cd into the project directory unless a command should run in a nested directory.

-• Private repositories The daemon executes lifecycle commands exactly as defined.
-If Composer is configured to require authentication for private repositories, those credentials must be present on the daemon host or supplied via encrypted environment variables.
+• Private repositories - The daemon executes lifecycle commands exactly as defined.
+If Composer requires authentication for private repositories, those credentials must be present on the daemon host or supplied via encrypted environment variables.

 The daemon runs commands with the same permissions as the user that started the mcode process.
 Make sure the user has access to the tools and services your project needs (e.g., language runtimes, network access to private registries).